lorenzoFabbri/pitfalls-epi-research/README.md

 - Use of ratios as dependent or independent variables in a regression model.
 - Standardization of biomarkers of exposure by creatinine levels.
 - Use of p-values to select confounders.
+- Interpretation of coefficients in a misspecified model.

 ## Methodological and Statistical Issues